Prospective Students

 IIT Master’s & Undergraduate Students

-I work with IIT master’s and undergraduate students through for-credit research courses (e.g., ITMT 597 / ITMT 497).
-These positions provide a hands-on research opportunity with close faculty mentorship and opportunities to produce meaningful outcomes.
-They are not paid research assistant roles, and priority is given to students who have taken one of my courses and demonstrated strong performance and initiative.
+I work with IIT master’s and undergraduate students primarily through for-credit research courses (e.g., ITMT 597 / ITMT 497).
+These opportunities provide hands-on research experience with close faculty mentorship and are intended for sustained research rather than short-term exploration.

-If you are interested, please email me your CV and a brief introduction (background, interests, what you hope to work on, and how much time you can realistically commit each week).
+If you are interested, please email me your CV and a brief introduction describing your background, interests, what you hope to work on, and how much time you can realistically commit each week.

 Contact: yhu89 [at] illinoistech [dot] edu